gymdb/speechday/README.md

 Furthermore you have to enter your database credentials in the settings.ini file contained in code/dao.
 If you want to quickly try out the tool there is also a SQL script provided in the setup folder which puts some dummy test data in your newly created database.

+Be aware that the UI is in german.

 ## Usage

 As an administrator: